harshrohit/articles/LLM_thinking.md

 # Your AI Assistant Isn't Thinking (And That Should Worry You)

 Everywhere you look today, there’s a new tool, a new platform, a new app — all claiming to use AI.
 Not because they all need it.
 But because that’s what people expect to hear right now.

-But behind all these, there is an importnat question which needs to be asked:
+But behind all these, there is an important question which needs to be asked:

 **What does it mean for a machine to "think"?
 And are we confusing performance with intelligence?**